Icinga/icinga2/doc/8-differences-between-icinga-1x-and-2.md

-For example in Icinga 1.x it is possible to accidently use a notification command as an event handler which might cause problems depending on which macros are used in the notification command.
+For example in Icinga 1.x it is possible to accidently use a notification command as an event handler which might cause problems depending on which runtime macros are used in the notification command.

 In Icinga 2 these command types are separated and will generate an error on configuration validation if used in the wrong context.